quill-modules/quill-image-resize-module/README.md

 Adds handles to the image's corners which can be dragged with the mouse to resize the image.

-When `freeAspectRatio` is true, the image is not limited by the original image scale.

 The look and feel can be controlled with options `handleStyles`

+> `New option`

+> When `freeAspectRatio` is true, the image is not limited by the original image scale.

 ```javascript
 const quill = new Quill(editor, {